heiswayi/heiswayi.nrird.com/_posts/2016-12-06-simple-xml-serialization-and-deserialization-helper-class-in-csharp.md

 #### Serialize object to XML string

-Here is the how-to example code for serializing the object to XML string:
+Here's the example code for serializing the object to XML string:

 ```csharp
 using HeiswayiNrird.Utility.Common;